giorgiacantisani/ugosa/README.md

 Acknowledgement
 --------------
-This work has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 765068.
+This work was founded by the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement No. 765068 (MIP-frontiers) and by the European Union’s Horizon 2020 research and innovation program under the grant No. 951911 (AI4Media).